temporalio/temporal-pause-resume-compensate/README.md

 ![Samle UI](./img/sampleint-1.png)

 #### Start workflows
-As mentioned some amount of workflows should complete and others which encounter a simulated activity failure will be paused (running).
+As mentioned, some amount of workflows should complete and others which encounter a simulated activity failure will be paused (running).
 You can either retry or fail all paused workflows.

 The UI workflow view shows we have completed most workflows but one is paused as they encountered simulated activity failure.

 ![Start Workflows](./img/use_case_start_workflows.png)

 #### Retry workflows
-In this case we send a retry signal and the workflows are resumed, at the activity they left off with.
-This can be useful if for example a downstream is unavailable and retrying makes no sense until the issue is resolved.
+In this case we send a retry signal and the workflows are resumed at the activity they left off with.
+This can be useful if for example, a downstream is unavailable and retrying makes no sense until the issue is resolved.

 The UI timeline view of the workflows shows we have resumed workflow after initial failure.